What Are the Disadvantages of Cedar Siding? 7 Real Problems

 7. Environmental and Sustainability Concerns

 Harvesting old-growth cedar raises environmental questions.
 Engineered wood products like LP SmartSide use fast-growth, sustainably harvested wood strands — getting more siding from less timber.
-For homeowners who factor sustainability into their decisions, this matters.

 Cedar Siding vs. Alternatives: Cost and Maintenance Comparison